-Above 2: Later WOO-LING MARU at Ichang, perhaps early 1920s, with bridge enclosed forward, Japanese flag on hull, China Merchants' KWEI LEE at left, probable updated TAHUNG MARU at right (SK).
+Later WOO-LING MARU at Ichang with Japanese flag on hull (above two) perhaps early 1920s, China Merchants' KWEI LEE at left, probable updated TAHUNG MARU at right (SK\).

 WOO-LING MARU on the inner berth at Hankow (Ships of the World).